GCP Cloud Digital Leader

 Private Google Access

-to reach Google APIs and services using private IP addresses
+Private Google Accessallows instances in your VPCwithout external IP addressesto reach Google APIs and services using private IP addresses

 Network Service Tier

-can help reduce data traffic costs, designed to be a cost-effective solution for services where performance and latency are less criticalPremium network service tier
+Standard network service tiercan help reduce data traffic costs, designed to be a cost-effective solution for services where performance and latency are less criticalPremium network service tierprovides better performance, reliability, and lower latency by using Google’s private global network, is more expensive

 Organization Policy Service